 As you probably know, I LOVE sentence diagrams.
-But having students who can diagram is not my goal.
-My goal is to help people understand language.
-If you're a teacher, that's probably your goal too.
+But helping people diagram sentences isn't my goal.
+My goal is to help people develop a deep understanding and love of language.

-Diagrams can be an excellent tool for developing your students' understanding of language, but there is one question you should be asking in order to make sure that your students are gaining a knowledge of grammar and not just the ability to diagram.
+Sentence diagrams can be an excellent tool for developing your understanding of language, but there is one question you should be asking yourself in order to make sure that you're gaining a knowledge of grammar and not just the ability to diagram.
+(If you're a teacher, you should be asking your students this question.)

-Of course, the ability to diagram does indicate some level of understanding, but we want our students to have an understanding that they can put into words.
+Of course, the ability to diagram sentences does indicate some level of understanding grammar, but I want you to have an understanding that you can put into words.

 Some people are excellent at following patterns, and they can diagram sentences without knowing why they are doing what they are doing.